tfluhr/test-project/docs/chapters/desktop-workflow.md

 ::: box :::

-We've just downloaded a few things.
+We've just downloaded and setup a few things.
 Here's what they do:

+VS Code

+: This is our text editor.
+We'll use this as our primary desktop workspace for managing files, writing YAML metadata about our textbooks, and typesetting our manuscript content in Markdown, and running build commands for our publication outputs.

-Bash Terminal
+Terminal

 : This will where we run our commands for building the textbook publication formats.

-VS Code

-: This is our text editor, where we will be writing YAML metadata about our textbooks and typesetting our manuscript content in Markdown.
+We'll use VS Code's integrated terminal feature.

 TinyTeX